hugsy/proxenet/docs/plugin.md

 ## Step-by-Step : A basic plugin example

-For the sake of simplicity, here is a very simple example of a proxenet plugin written in Python.
+For the sake of simplicity, here's a very simple example of a proxenet plugin written in Python.
 Note that the exact same methodology applies for plugins written in Ruby, Lua, etc.

-The demo plugin is quite dumb on purpose only to make you familiar with the way `proxenet` proceeds with plugins.

-Here, we will simply append an HTTP header in every request and response.
+The demo plugin is purposely dumb.
+It's simply to make you familiar with the way `proxenet` proceeds with plugins.
+It will append an HTTP header in every request and response.

 ### Pre-requisite

-Here let's assume that an instance is already up and running.
+Let's assume that an instance is already up and running.

 A very basic Python template for creating plugins would be like this:
 ```python